Principal component analysis for Gaussian process posteriors

+where $\vt=(t_1,t_2,\cdots,t_M)$.
+When $M=2$, $\cM_e$ and $\cM_m$ are called e-geodesic and m-geodesic, respectively\footnote{ geodesic is an extended notion of a straight line}.
+Note that e-flat subspace does not always become m-flat and vice versa, since $\vxi$ and $\vzeta$ are in a nonlinear relationship in general from (\ref{legendre}),

-By using $\vxi_i$ and $\vzeta_i$, we define a Kullback-Leibler (KL) divergence between the two points $p_i,p_j \in \cS$ as follows.
+By using $\vxi_i$ and $\vzeta_i$, we define a Kullback-Leibler (KL) divergence between the two points $p_i,p_j \in \cS$ as follows:

 We denote the KL divergence by using e-coordinates or m-coordinates depending on the situation, i.e., $\KL{\vxi_i}{\vxi_j}$ and $\KL{\vzeta_i}{\vzeta_j}$.
-The following theorems show an interesting duality of e-coordinate and m-coordinate. \begin{theorem}[Pythagorean theorem~\cite{Amari2016}] Let $p_i$, $p_j$ and $p_k$ be points on $\cS$.
-If an e-geodesic between $p_i$ and $p_j$ and an m-geodesic between $p_j$ and $p_k$ are orthogonal, i.e., $(\vxi_i-\vxi_j)\T(\vzeta_j-\vzeta_k)=0$ holds.
+The following theorems show an interesting duality of e-coordinate and m-coordinate. \begin{theorem}[Pythagorean theorem~\citep{Amari2016}] Let $p_i$, $p_j$ and $p_k$ be points on $\cS$.
+If an e-geodesic between $p_i$ and $p_j$ and an m-geodesic between $p_j$ and $p_k$ are dually orthogonal, i.e., $(\vxi_i-\vxi_j)\T(\vzeta_j-\vzeta_k)=0$ holds\footnote{ This dually orthogonality (ordinary sum product between dual coordinate) coincides with the orthogonality in each coordinate with respect to Riemmanian metric $g_{ij}$}.
 Then, the following relationship holds.

 \end{theorem}